MaximilianLindholz/LabellingShiny/README.md

 # LabellingShiny
-This is code that uses Shiny and R to load and display nifti images and enable Question Answer Generation and "Annotation" Questions and Answers are based on RadLex CDEs (see: https://www.radelement.org) in order to enable "clinically meaningfull" QA Generation.
-It can be accessed using this link: https://maximilianlindholz.shinyapps.io/labellingshiny/
+This is code that uses Shiny and R to load and display nifti images and enable Question Answer Generation and "Annotation" It can be accessed using this link: https://maximilianlindholz.shinyapps.io/labellingshiny/